potatoprank/LuauBoops/justforPRreviewpurposes.md

 <TODO screenshot>

-If you are using tools like LFS or Rojo to develop code in Visual Studio Code, you can use the community created [Luau Language Server](https://marketplace.visualstudio.com/items?itemName=JohnnyMorganz.luau-lsp) extension to get the same typechecking experience in your editor!
+If you are using tools like Luau filesync or [Rojo](https://rojo.space/) to develop code in Visual Studio Code, you can use the community created [Luau Language Server](https://marketplace.visualstudio.com/items?itemName=JohnnyMorganz.luau-lsp) extension to get the same typechecking experience in your editor!

 <TODO screenshot>